Table of Contents

-If a woman is legally working in Saudi Arabia after transferring sponsorship to the private school or any other employer, she can take 10 weeks' maternity leave easily.
+If a woman is legally working in Saudi Arabia after transferring sponsorship to a private school or any other employer, she can take 10 weeks maternity leave easily.
 There is a fine of SR 100,000 for violating the rules related to maternity leave in Saudi Arabia.

 This is the reason some employers especially private schools in Saudi Arabia do not grant 10 weeks’ maternity leave or medical care to expat women as they are not their legal sponsors.